What is Goods in Transit Insurance?

 Goods in Transit insurance covers items from theft, loss or damage while they are being transported by vehicle from one place to another in the course of business.
 Examples include furniture removal and couriers or hauliers working for online retailers.

-Goods in Transit cover is additional to commercial vehicle or courier insurance.
+Goods in Transit cover can be purchased separately from commercial vehicle or courier insurance.
 Those policies cover the vehicle itself, whereas GIT insurance purely covers the contents – the goods carried.
 Some van or courier insurance policies do include an element of goods in transit cover, but only up to a certain value.
 As the name suggests, GIT insurance only covers goods while they are in transit, not while they are in the vehicle at the depot.

 Is goods in transit insurance a legal requirement?

-GIT insurance is not required by law, but in reality any business offering courier services, removal services or delivering purchased goods would be wise to have it.
+GIT insurance is not required by law, but in reality any business offering courier services, removal services or delivering purchased goods would be recommended to consider it.
 It is advisable for motor trade or vehicle recovery businesses as well.
-GIT insurance is also necessary when transporting business equipment between multiple business premises – perhaps while moving premises.
+GIT insurance may also be necessary when transporting business equipment between multiple business premises – perhaps while moving premises.

 What does Goods in Transit Insurance cover?